Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Introduction and main results

 such that

+The constant $C>0$ as well as the asymptotic constants in \eqref{mainres1} and \eqref{mainres2} may depend on the smoothness properties of $g_i$ and the $m^{th}$ singular value of $J[f]$ and $H_2[f]$.
+Furthermore, the constants in \eqref{mainres1} and \eqref{mainres2} may depend also polynomially on $m$. \end{thm} Let us remark, that Algorithms \ref{alg1}-\ref{alg6} realize the statement of Theorem \ref{mainresult} only when the vectors $a_1,\dots,a_m$ are close to an orthonormal basis in the sense of Definition \ref{def:S}.
+If this is not the case, it might be necessary to perform also the whitening step of Section \ref{whitening}.

-\end{thm} In absence of noise on the point evaluations of $f$ as in Theorem \ref{mainresult}, the usage of more point evaluations does not improve the accuracy in \eqref{mainres1} and \eqref{mainres2}, but only the probability of success, and the result holds true with arbitrary accuracy, exclusively depending on the way active sampling is used to approximate derivatives by finite differences.
+In absence of noise on the point evaluations of $f$ as in Theorem \ref{mainresult}, the usage of more point evaluations improves the accuracy in \eqref{mainres1} and \eqref{mainres2} only up to a limit posed by the numerical differentiation, but it increases the probability of success arbitrarily close to one.
 The result would need to be significantly modified in case of noise on the {\it active} point evaluations of $f$ in order to deal with stability issues determined by employing finite differences in order to approximate the gradient and the Hessian of $f$.
 Contrary to most results available in the literature \cite{ba17,jasean,memimo19,rova18}, our final estimate \eqref{mainres2} holds in the uniform norm, which is deterministic once the weights are correctly identified.
 In fact, probabilistic least squares error estimates usually investigated in the literature may appear to successfully circumvent the curse of dimensionality, but they are obtained at the practically relevant price of not ensuring uniform error bounds.
 Not only we avoid the curse of dimensionality, but we also do not compromise on the uniform bound.

 In the setting of passive sampling, we assume that the values $f(x_1),\dots,f(x_{m_{\mathcal X}})$ were sampled in points $x_1,\dots,x_{m_{\mathcal X}}$, which are chosen independently with respect to a probability distribution $\mu$ on $B_1^d.$ Here, we assume that its density $p(x)$ is smooth and known in advance.
 Using Stein's lemma \cite{Stein} or integration by parts in a way similar to \cite{jasean} and \cite{kli92}, we transfer our analysis also to the setting of passive sampling, leading first to the reduction of dimension from $d$ to $m\le d$ and then to the approximation of ${\mathcal A}=\linspan\{a_1\otimes a_1,\dots,a_m\otimes a_m\}$.
 Due to the non-local nature of the sampling process, it is rather easy to incorporate noise.
 Similarly to the active sampling, our main tools are the matrix concentration inequalities \cite{ahwi02,ol10,ruve07,tr10}.